Rotten-Grapes-Pvt-Ltd/geopython.rottengrapes.tech/docs/intro-to-python/dictionary.md

 missing = student.pop("height", "Unknown")  # Returns "Unknown" (default), no error
 # student.pop("height")                     # KeyError - no default provided
 ```
-**Explanation:** The `pop()` method removes a key and returns its value.
+ The `pop()` method removes a key and returns its value.
 You can provide a default value to return if the key doesn't exist, preventing KeyError.

 **popitem() method:**
 ```python